ix-ax/axsharp/docfx/articles/conceptual/Conceptual.md

 ## Automated UI generation

-IX provides a possibilty to automatically render the data from the PLC controller.
+AXSharp provides a possibilty to automatically render the data from the PLC controller.
 Rendering engine provides the possibilty to direct the basic layout using attributes directly in the PLC code.
 There are several types of attributes that can add human readable strings that will be displayed in the UI.

 Following code will be transpiled into TwinObject and rendered as follows: